simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/setban.md

 {% enditemplate %}

-*Example from Bitcoin Core 0.12.1*
+*Example from Bitcoin Cash Node 0.12.1*

 Ban the following node.